wp-plugins/newsanglr/readme.txt

 1. Go to Settings -> newsAnglr
 1. Click "Get API Key"
 1. Press "Save"

+An API Key will automatically be fetched for you upon activation of the plugin.
+However, if your site is not yet public, this will fail and the plugin will run in testing mode.
+This means that your articles will not yet be indexed by NewsAnglr, the article will have less accurate related articles and your articles will not show up on other blogs.

+### Import your articles

 1. Select the categories of articles you wish to import
 1. Click the import articles button